Who should attend the Newfield Coach Training Program?

 Who are the Course Leaders?

-At Newfield Asia, you will work with a faculty of experts in each of the specific domains of Body (Somatics), Emotions and Language, sourced from America, South America and Europe.
+At The Coach Partnership (formerly Newfield Asia), you will work with a faculty of experts in each of the specific domains of Body (Somatics), Emotions and Language, sourced from America, South America and Europe.

 Do I get individual coaching in the Newfield Coach Training Program?